 How Much Does it Cost to Sue My Employer?

 There are several types of fee arrangements used to compensate your employment lawyer.
 With an hourly agreement, the lawyer charges a set hourly rate for their time spent on the case.
 Hourly rates vary based on the lawyer’s experience but rates are typically between $200 to $600 per hour.
 Hourly fees can be advantageous if the client wants to settle the employment case quickly and avoid litigation.
+Fee arrangements may also be influenced by the type of claim, such as wage claims or wage disputes, which can affect the complexity and duration of the case.

 A contingency fee arrangement is best if you want to sue but cannot afford to pay a lawyer.
 The lawyer does not charge any fees during the case but agrees to accept a percentage of any sums recovered from the employer, whether by settlement or a verdict.
 Contingent fees are typically one-third to forty percent of the total recovery before deductions for costs.

-Some lawyers combine elements of both arrangements in œhybrid agreements.
+Some lawyers combine elements of both arrangements in œhybrid agreements.
 For example, an attorney might require a retainer payment up front to cover costs and to provide some fees.
 The agreement then becomes a contingency arrangement with a reduced percentage.

 In some types of cases, the court will award a successful plaintiff a sum to reimburse their fees and costs.
 Further, the decision as to whether to settle a case early on before the fees and costs become too high is a decision that each plaintiff must make along with their attorney.

 Contact our employment attorneys in Fairfield, Connecticut at Carey & Associates P.C. at 203-255-4150 or info@capclaw.com.
+To discuss your employment law matter, schedule an initial consultation with a CT employment lawyer today.

 What is a reasonable settlement offer?